 How do I complete the survey?

-For the first part of the survey, the Interviewer will ask questions about everyone in the household about age, sex and marital status.
+For the first part of the survey, the Interviewer will ask you questions about everyone in the household including their age, sex and marital status.
 Then, we will randomly select one person in your household to answer questions about their health, lifestyle and use of health services.

 What kinds of questions will you ask?

 This survey collects general information on everyone in the household and includes questions about age, sex and marital status.